kraglesh/Moologic/Preplace/Implementation.md

 ```

 This creates a seperate loop through the use of `Promise`s and `performance.now()` to handle periodic updates with precise timing control.
+Inside the `handleTickUpdate` is where we will put our preplace; This loop can also be used for many other things.

 #### How it works